 Resources for Club Leaders

-While 4-H is about individual achievement, it's also about group achievement.
 An often overlooked goal of 4-H is to teach members how to work together through an organized process.
 As in all efforts, recognition reinforces the value of achievement and encourages greater achievements in the future.
+The club seals goal is to expose 4-H'ers to more opportunities in 4-H.

 4-H clubs are unique in that the youth take charge of the meetings, with adult support, as elected officers and leaders.